 The Cuillin Ridge Traverse is a magnificent climb following a continuous 12km ridge crest from one end to the other.
-It is an alpine-style route unlike anything else in the UK but It should not be your first ambition in the Cuillin unless you are a highly competent mountaineer.
-The only exception to this rule of thumb is if you are incredibly fit and booking on a 1:1 basis.
+It is an alpine-style route unlike anything else in the UK but it should not be your first ambition in the Cuillin unless you are a highly competent mountaineer.
+The only exception to this is if you are incredibly fit and booking on a 1:1 basis.
 See suitability and vetting paragraph in the main Cuillin Ridge page The Cuillin Ridge Traverse

 Approaches and descents to the Ridge take a total of 6 hours.
 There is then 12km of continuous scrambling mostly along a narrow crest with concentration required on every step.
 This takes approximately 9-15 hours to complete in ideal weather conditions.
 A handful of short rock climbs are encountered along the route but these are not a problem compared to the physical and mental effort required.
 Over 4000m (13,000feet) of ascent and descent is involved.